shareup/heroku-buildpack-elixir-release/README.md

   "env": {
     "OTP_VERSION": "22.0.7",
     // can provide "22_0" or "22" to auto-upgrade to newer patch or minor releases
+    //   /we are using "22_0" becuase "22.0" is a real version number (no patch was included)/
     // default is "22"

     "ELIXIR_VERSION": "1.9.1",